THinnerichs/DTI-VOODOO/ideas/ideas.md

 - Hannes BA lesen
 - Get other method to run on my dataset (literature!!)
   - HAve to get SMILES and stuff too -> meh
+  - How can this be made proof?
+Model is tweaked on this dataset while foreign methods are not

 - prepare presentation
-- maybe try other stellargraph metrics as well :)))
+- maybe try other stellargraph embeddings as well :)))

 ----------------------------------------------------